MEDIC ST 5014BHO - Anaesthesia, Pain Medicine & Intensive Care V Pt 2

 - Assessment must maintain academic standards.

 Assessment SummaryAssessment for the APIC rotation is a combination of the individual assessments for each sub-rotation.
 It is based on attendance, presentation assessments and clinical competency.

 1. Attendance at and participation in clinical rounds and tutorials

-2. MCQ paper based on material covered in acute pain, chronic pain and pharmacology lectures in year 4.
+2. MCQ paper based on material covered in acute pain and pharmacology lectures in year 4.
 See chapters 3,4,6,7 in Macintyre and Schug.

-1. Attendance at and participation in all rostered clinical activities
+1. Attendance at and participation in clinical activities including simulator session

 1. Professional behaviour